wilkox/thesis/compile/style_notes.md

 - There is no need to say "metagenomic dataset" or "set of metagenomic sequences" where merely "metagenome" will do.

 #American, British and Australian English
-- As a general rule, Australian English spellings should be used: so "oxidise" rather than "oxidize".
+- As a general rule, Australian English spellings should be used: so "oxidise" rather than "oxidize"; "sulphonate" rather than "sulfonate".
 - However, an exception can be made when the word forms part of a name already in the literature: so the GSO are the "Gammaproteobacterial Sulfur Oxidizers".

 #Units of measurement
-- Base pairs: bp; kbp = kilo base pairs, Mbp = mega base pairs; Gbp = giga base pairs
+- Base pairs: bp; kbp: kilo base pairs, Mbp: mega base pairs; Gbp: giga base pairs

 #Quotation marks
 - Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for quotations.

 #id est and exempli gratia (i.e. and e.g.)
 - Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ " and "e.g.\ ".
 Note the space after the "\".
-Do not use this with the "citep" command (e.g. "\citep[e.g]{smith2001}"), as LaTeX handles the spaces there on its own.
+Do not use this with the "citep" command; "\citep[e.g]{smith2001}" is fine.
-- Neither should be followed by a comma.
+- Neither "i.e." nor "e.g." should be followed by a comma.